 In parallel with reaching the political consensus, the technology for producing emission-free energy has been advancing in quantum leaps.
 The fact that renewable energy has become competitive when compared with conventional forms of energy production will for its part allow adherence to the commitments of the Paris agreement.
 That is why the production capacity of both solar and wind power is expected to grow phenomenally by the end of 2020.
 India, for example, has set a target to build 100 GW of new solar energy production capacity by the end of 2022.

 Hence, the breakthrough of renewable energy provides the Taaleri Group and its customers with a significant commercial opportunity.

 Taaleri’s wind power projects have been a tremendous success, and the company is one of the pioneers in this field in Finland.
 The success of Taaleri's capital funds is based on strong financial and technical expertise at all stages of the development project, including the operation of completed wind farms.
 This sets Taaleri apart from other purely financial actors.

-Furthermore, Taaleri has international special expertise in solar energy projects, both in developed economies and particularly in developing economies.
-Taaleri is working actively in international energy markets, seeking attractive investment objects in renewable energy for its customers.
+Furthermore, Taaleri has special expertise in international solar energy projects, both in developed economies and, particularly, in developing economies.
+Taaleri is working actively in international energy markets, seeking attractive investments in renewable energy for its customers.